ucsf-deb/bifs/README.rst

 One can scan a set of images and use them to form a prior in Fourier space for later analysis.
 To do so, select "BIFS Operations" and then "Empirical Prior".
 Then select the top directory that holds all your images.
-The code scans all subdirectories and reads all files named suvr_pons.nii.
-It complains if they don't all have the same dimensions.
+The code scans all subdirectories and reads all files matching a regular expression, optionally skipping some of them.
+It complains if the images don't all have the same dimensions.

 You will probably want to do something different; you can edit the code in bifs_gui.py for _scanImages.